Why AI Apps Should Stop Using a Single Model

 Providers update behavior, adjust pricing, or release better versions.

-If your entire product is tightly coupled to one model, every change becomes risky.
+If your product is tightly coupled to a single model, every provider update becomes a potential production risk.

 Multi-model architectures create resilience.
 If one model changes or degrades, others can take over specific tasks.